 Each time you enter the U.S. you should check your electronic I-94 record and make sure the information is correct.
 If the information on your I-94 is incorrect, you will have to contact Customs and Border Protection (CBP) for a correction as soon as possible.
 Please review the Printing a Copy of Your I-94 & Obtaining an I-94 Correction handout for more information.

-If your visa expires, you will need to renew it the next time you are outside of the U.S. in order to gain re-entry to the U.S. In general, you will not be able to re-enter the U.S. if your visa is expired (exception: Automatic Visa Revalidation).
+The visa is an entry document and only needs to be valid when you enter the US from abroad.
+This means your F-1 student visa (the stamp in your passport) is allowed to expire while you are in the U.S. If your visa expires, you will need to renew it the next time you are outside of the U.S. in order to gain re-entry to the U.S. In general, you will not be able to re-enter the U.S. if your visa is expired (exception: Automatic Visa Revalidation).
 Please review the Visa Renewal Information for Students and Scholars handout for more information about renewing your visa.
-As a friendly reminder, you can remain in the U.S. with an expired visa, but you cannot renew your visa from inside the U.S
+You cannot renew your visa from inside the U.S.

 If your visa expires, you do not have to leave the U.S. as long as both your I-20 and passport are valid, and you are otherwise maintaining your immigration status.
-Next time you depart the U.S., you should plan on renewing your visa.
+Status, is the legal category under which an international visitor is admitted to the U.S. Next time you depart the U.S., you should plan on renewing your visa.
 You will not be able to re-enter the U.S. with an expired visa (exception: Automatic Visa Revalidation).

 If you lose your passport, you should apply for a new passport as soon as possible.
 You can apply for a new passport from within the U.S. at your home country’s consulate or embassy.
 You should also contact the local police station and report your passport as lost or stolen.
 After doing so, you will be issued a police report detailing the incident.
 You should make a copy of this report and keep it for your records.